Lucas3oo/sonarlint-gradle-plugin/README.md

 The first column indicates if the rule is enabled/included or not.

-Since most of the rules have tags you can easily grep on those.
+Since most of the rules have tags like 'aws', 'tests', 'regex' so you can easily grep on those.
 E.g.:

     ./gradlew sonarlintListRules | grep aws